Kristina01111000/Kristina01111000.github.io/README.md

 List of Projects:

-  Wordpress Theme:
+  Wordpress:
-  - from Brad Hussey's class
+  - Personalizing theme from Brad Hussey's class
+  - making a website for dr w using peepso, learndash, woocommerce

   Javascript:
   - Tetris